rmx/docs.encounter.io/content/scripts/animation.md

     aUnit = (worldObjectTemplate "Unit") {
         name: "UnitA", behavior: "A", scale: 0.3,
         movementSpeed: 1, positionType: "air"
     }

+The following API sets a new animation deck for a specific unit

 ### unitSetAnimationDeck(unit, newDeckName) :: undefined

-Sets the new animation deck for unit.
 Currently, we support the `ground` and `air` animation decks.
 On transition from `ground` to `air` the animation with the label `fly_start` (if defined) is played with a 2 seconds duration.
 In the opposite direction we play the animation with the label `fly_end`.

 ## Naming Conventions